TheKernalBlog/TheKernalBlog/_posts/2023-02-23-Use-The-Reasonable-System-Setup-Inator-To-Get-A-Functional-Tiling-WM-In-Minutes.md

     Are you currently using a GUI? (y/n)

 If you answered yes, Zathura will pop up with with the guide.
-It's incredibly simplistic, so just spend a minute reading over the keybindings before log in to RSII.
+It's incredibly simplistic, but quite important, so make sure to spend a minute reading over the keybindings before you log in to RSII.

 # You did it!